arelate/vangogh/backlog.md

 # vangogh backlog

-- fix 2FA message to use GOG.com language
-- re-implement cookies using kvas
+- check downloaded data (details) to fill types TODOs
 - add operations log
-- check downloaded data
+- print report at the end of operations - changed, new
 - track updated account products (new, modified, updated)
 - figure out throttling situation for downloading many details at once (do they send headers we can check? figure out other heuristics)
-- add list objective to print ID, title
 - add search objective to print ID, title
+- download product types: images, screenshots, videos, product files

 ## DONE